 She also published numerous articles on transgender issues, including a regular column in the magazine, Transgender Tapestry, and a series of gender articles which are published on Usenet and in C.D.S.
 Publication's TG Forum.
 Her writings on gender issues had a significant impact on the field and had an enormous impact on many people's lives.
-She spent nearly twenty years providing gender specialized counselling, evaluations, medical recommendations, and mental health services across the United States.
+She spent nearly 20 years providing gender-specialized counselling, evaluations, medical recommendations, and mental health services across the United States.
 She even offered appointments by telephone for individuals without local support or who found office visits difficult.
 She was a member of H.B.I.G.D.A. and worked with thousands of transpersons in all stages of transition.
-She passed away on 21st February 2006 after a long illness and is a sorely missed supporter of the trans community.
+She passed away on 21 February 2006 after a long illness and is a sorely missed supporter of the trans community.

 A full list of her essays on the "Differently Gendered" website

 Polare Magazine is published quarterly in Australia by The Gender Centre Inc. which is funded by the Department of Family & Community Services under the S.A.A.P. program and supported by the N.S.W.
 Health Department through the AIDS and Infectious Diseases Branch.
 Polare provides a forum for discussion and debate on gender issues.
 Unsolicited contributions are welcome, the editor reserves the right to edit such contributions without notification.
 Any submission which appears in Polare may be published on our internet site.
 Opinions expressed in this publication do not necessarily reflect those of the Editor, The Gender Centre Inc., the Department of Family & Community Services or the N.S.W.
 Department of Health.